 Adm.
 Mike Mullen, former chairman of the Joint Chiefs of Staff, told ABC News this weekend that he believes we are closer than ever to nuclear war on the Korean Peninsula.
 He may be right about that, which is all the more reason to find new ways to engage peacefully.
 There are worse ways to do that than talking about figure skaters.

 Some critics worry about Kim trying to pull a fast one.
 They see his willingness to accept the South’s offer as a way to drive a wedge between the United States and its South Korean ally, to take advantage of the personal tensions that exist between Presidents Trump and Moon.
 Trump has railed against what he sees as appeasement-seeking by President Moon.
 Moon has made clear that while he values his American allies, he is nobody’s pawn.

 Some would also say Kim hasn’t earned the right to hold direct talks with anyone about anything, that giving him this platform only rewards bad behavior.
 He’s certainly smug these days, bragging about having a nuclear button on his desk that can send aloft missiles capable of reaching the US mainland.
 That may be why he deigns to be so magnanimous.

-alliance is bigger than any two personalities, and it's certainly bigger and stronger than anything Kim Jong Un can throw at it.
-It has been in place since 1953, surviving -- no, thriving -- over the course of 12 previous US presidential administrations and 10 South Korean ones.
+But the US-ROK alliance is bigger than any two personalities, and it’s certainly bigger and stronger than anything Kim Jong Un can throw at it.
+It has been in place since 1953, surviving – no, thriving – over the course of 12 previous US presidential administrations and 10 South Korean ones.
 The United States stations nearly 30,000 American troops on the peninsula, deploys scores of ships and aircraft to the region and now have in place advanced missile defense systems there.
-It's a vibrant alliance, and literally, as the Koreans like to say, "'forged in blood."
+It’s a vibrant alliance, and literally, as the Koreans like to say, “‘forged in blood.”

 But in the meantime, no one should be afraid to talk, and certainly not about sports.